mmcinnes123/S2S_Calibration_2024/README.md

 This section of the repo is for calculating joint kinematics from the recorded marker position data, using an OpenSim model and OpenSim inverse kinematics.

 There are three basic steps:
+(These functions can be run separately, or everything can be batch run from `main_OMC.py`.)
 1. Create a .trc file - `create_trc_OMC.py` - simply copy and pastes the raw data which is in a .txt file, into a .trc file with all the right headings and formatting so that OpenSim can read it without complaining.
 2. Create a scaled model - `scale_model_OMC.py` - for each individual, using the OpenSim scale model tool, adjusts the